 Type 1 diabetes patients require daily blood testing and insulin shots.

 Scientists have successfully used pluripotent stem cells to produce glucose-responding cells that release insulin, like beta cells.
 Clinical trials of these cells are underway.

 Diabetes is quite well understood, but the causes of diabetes are not.
 Research is still being conducted on what triggers the immune system to destroy beta cells in Type 1 diabetes.

 Current research is examining the use of stem cells as a way to create beta cells that can be transplanted into patients with Type 1 diabetes.
-Clinical trials are presently taking place with devices/capsules that protect the new beta cells from the patient’s immune system.
+Clinical trials are presently taking place with devices/capsules that protect transplanted stem cell-derived precursor cells of beta cells from the patient’s immune system.

 Researchers are also interested in the possibility of using drugs to promote cells in a patient’s pancreas to naturally make more beta cells.

 Autoimmunity is a big challenge for Type 1 diabetes.
 Even if new beta cells are created or transplanted into a patient, the immune system will eventually target and destroy these cells.
 Thus, treatments must consider how to prevent new beta cells from being targeted.
 Typically this has involved immune suppressants, which have an unfortunate side effect of increasing the risk of infection.

 All the cells in your body need energy.
 This energy is carried around the body as sugar (glucose) in the blood.
 There are several types of diabetes.
 What they all have in common is a problem with regulating normal levels of sugar in the blood.
 Normally, blood sugar levels are controlled by the release of the hormone insulin.
 Insulin is made by cells in the pancreas called beta cells that are arranged into clusters together with other pancreas cells.
 These clusters are called islets of Langerhans.
 In one human pancreas there are roughly one million islets.